yashsaluja/emend-text-editor/Readme.md

 --If you type ctrl+s you signal the terminal to stop sendint the output, to set everything back to normal...Hit ctrl+q to tell it to resume sending your output.

 --If you press ctrl+z or ctrl+y, the programs seems to be frozen and that is because it goes in the background.
 To bring it back to the foreground hit 'fg' It may exit as a result of read() returning -1 t indicate error occured.
 It may happen on windows, but not on linux.

+DISABLING CTRL+C AND CTRL+Z SIGNALS:

+--Ctrlc sends sigint signal to the current process which causes it to terminate.
+Ctrl+z sends a sigtstp signal to the current process which causes it to suspend.
+ISIG turns them both off.
+ISIG comes from termios.h

+DISBLING CTRL+S AND CTRL+Q

+-- By default, both are software flow control. ctrl+s stops data from being transmitted to the terminal until you press ctrl+q.
+We turn off this feature.

+--IXON comes from termios.h.
+I stands for input flag, and XON controls ctrl+s and ctrl+q.
+XOFF is to pause transmission and XON is to resume transmission.

+DISABLING CTRL+V FEATURE:

+-- To disable ctrl+v we use IEXTEN flag in raw.c_lflag.
+It comes from termios.h.
+It is another flag that starts with I but belongs in the c_lflag field.

+FIXING Ctrl+M ISSUE:

+-- If we run the program now, You'll see that ctrl+M is weird.
+We expect it to be read as 10 but it is being read as 13.
+To fix this we use ICRNL flag which comes from termios.h.
+I stands for input flag.
+CR stands for carriage return and NL stands for newline.
+Now ctrl+M will be read as 13(carriage return) and the same goes for the enter key.

+TURNING OFF ALL OUTPUT PROCESSING:

+--Terminal translates each newline we print into a carriage return followed by a newline.
+Carriage return moves the cursor back to the beginning of the current line, and the newline moves the cursor down a line, scrolling the screen if necessary.
+We turn this feature off all output processing features by turning off the OPOST flag.
+--OPOST comes from termios.h > O is for output flag and POST stands for Post-Processing Of Output.
+Here occurs a problem.
+If we run the program at this point, the newline is there but it is not shifting to the left side of the terminal.
+To fix this let's add carruage return to our printf() statements.From now on, we’ll have to write out the full "\r\n" whenever we want to start a new line.

+--We turn off some more miscellaneous flags.

+A TIMEOUT FOR READ() FUNCTION:

+--Read() currently waits indefinitely for input from the keyboard.
+We can set a timeout so that read() returns if it doesn't get any input for a certain amount of time.

+--VMIN and VTIME come from termios.h.
+They play as an index to the c_cc field which stands for control characters.
+There is not much effect on BASH on windows.
+But plays a significant role in Ubuntu linux.

+ERROR HANDLING IN THE TEXT EDITOR: